4ever2/ImDecorr/README.md

 -------------------
 This README.txt is accompanied by

-* The plugin [ImageDecorrelationAnalysis_plugin.jar](ijplugin/ImageDecorrelationAnalysis_plugin.jar) in ijplugin folder
+* The plugin [ImageDecorrelationAnalysis_plugin.jar](ij1plugin/ImageDecorrelationAnalysis_plugin.jar) in ij1plugin folder

 * A demonstration dataset: [test_image.tif](examples/test_image.tif).
 This data set consists in a confocal and a STED image of COS7 microtubules labelled with alexa594 combined in a single stack